splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 Send custom data to Observability Cloud
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To learn how to send custom metrics in Observability Cloud using our API, refer to our :new-page:`developer portal <https://dev.splunk.com/observability/docs/datamodel/ingest/>`.
+To learn how to send custom metrics in Observability Cloud using our API, see the :new-page:`developer portal <https://dev.splunk.com/observability/docs/datamodel/ingest/>`.

 If you're using the OpenTelemetry Collector, you can create a receiver to :ref:`send-custom-metrics`.